1 Introduction

 Upon further inspection, these properties are located in the rural Tutong and Temburong areas, where it is common for large tracts of land to be sold.
 However, such transactions are rare and not observed consistently across time in the dataset.
 Given that these areas are underdeveloped, it is reasonable to assume that similar land sizes would likely be sold if property transactions were to occur in these regions over time.
 Therefore, the imputation of land size values was retained as is.

-For the categorical variables (type and land type), there are no significant deviation from the original dataset at a 5% significance level.
+For the categorical variables (type and land type), there are no significant deviation from the original dataset at the 5% significance level.
 However, it is noted that the type variable’s Kolmogorov-Smirnov p-value of 0.074 approaches significance, hinting at a higher proportion of detached houses in the imputed dataset.
 Detached houses indeed are one of the most commonly purchased houses, so it is not surprising that this phenomenon is carried over during the imputation process.

-Overall, the spatio-temporal imputation process generally reflects the original dataset accurately, and is felt to be a pragmatic approach of leveraging the available information without introducing too much bias in the data set, as seen by the result of the statistical tests.
+Overall, the spatio-temporal imputation process generally reflects the original dataset accurately, and is felt to be a pragmatic approach of leveraging the available information without introducing too much bias in the dataset, as seen by the result of the statistical tests.

 5.2 Hedonic house price model